ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ~~~
 UDP Proxying HTTP Datagram Payload {
-  To Be Determined (TBD),
+  UDP Proxying Datagram Format Type (i),
   Payload (..),
 }
 ~~~
 {: #dgram-format title="UDP Proxying HTTP Datagram Format"}

-To Be Determined:

-: The design team meetings will continue until morale improves.
+UDP Proxying Datagram Format Type:

+: A variable-length integer that contains the value of the Datagram Format Type.
+The values for this integer are defined in the UDP Proxying Datagram Format Type registry, see {{iana-format-type}}.
+Endpoints MUST silently drop any received HTTP Datagram which carries an unknown UDP Proxying Datagram Format Type.

 Payload:

 : The payload of the datagram, whose semantics depend on value of the previous field.
 Note that this field can be empty.

-UDP packets are encoded using HTTP Datagrams with the To Be Determined field set to TBD0.
-When the To Be Determined is set to TBD0, the Context Payload field contains the unmodified payload of a UDP packet (referred to as "data octets" in
+This document defines the default UDP payload format, UDP_PAYLOAD, which uses a Datagram Format Type value of 0.
+UDP packets are encoded using HTTP Datagrams with the Datagram Format Type field set to 0.
+When the Datagram Format Type is set to 0, the Context Payload field contains the unmodified payload of a UDP packet (referred to as "data octets" in {{UDP}}).

-{{UDP}}).
+Extensions to this mechanism MAY define new UDP Proxying Datagram Format Types in order to use different semantics or encodings for UDP payloads and metadata.
+Extensions SHOULD define HTTP header fields that can be used to negotiate the support of different Datagram Format Types.

 Clients MAY optimistically start sending proxied UDP packets before receiving the response to its UDP proxying request, noting however that those may not be